-Chinese dissident and Nobel laureate Liu Xiaobo dies
+Liu Xiaobo, Chinese dissident and Nobel laureate, dies

 Liu's activism resonated strongly in Hong Kong, which enjoys significantly more freedom of expression than mainland China.
 The Chinese government will often censor news of Liu inside the country, blocking websites and blacking out international reports when discussing his case.

-Protesters called for Liu to be released during a recent visit to Hong Kong by Chinese President Xi Jinping to celebrate the 20th anniversary of the city's return to Chinese rule.
+Protesters there called for Liu to be released during a recent visit by Chinese President Xi Jinping to celebrate the 20th anniversary of Hong Kong's return to Chinese rule.

 "Mr. Liu passed away without receiving the respect and dignity he deserved," the political party Demosisto, which counts pro-democracy activist Joshua Wong and lawmaker Nathan Law among its members, said in a statement.